GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 - [x] The user's data is retrieved to allow them to log in
 - [x] Once logged in, they are redirected to the profile page
 - [x] Useful feedback is provided to the user along the way
-- [x] The profile page can only be accessed by a logged in user
+- [x] The profile page can only be accessed by a logged-in user
-- [x] The profile page displays the logged in user's username
+- [x] The profile page displays the logged-in user's username
 - [x] The profile page features a _post_ form
 - [x] The user can make a post, which would be displayed below the form
-- [x] The logged in user can log themselves out of their accounts
+- [x] The logged in users can log themselves out of their accounts
 - [x] Once logged out, they are redirected to the login page

 It is important to know what parts the application you want to build will have so that you can adequately plan for them by creating tests that need to be passed before accepting any changes.
 Python includes a very useful `unittest` package that makes it easy to write and execute unit tests.
 In this example, I will be using an "enhanced" test runner called `pytest`.